 As these pests like to hide, a lot of gardeners have found that plastic, foil, or reflective mulch can trick them into avoiding the area.

-Weed thoroughly and remove any plant wastes that the whiteflies will try to breed in, then lay down a layer of the fake mulch, preferably when the plant is still young.
+Weed thoroughly, remove any plant wastes that the whiteflies will try to breed in, then lay down a layer of the fake mulch, preferably when the plant is still young.

 The fake mulch will protect the plant until its leaves block sunlight from being reflected back upwards.